aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Neapsaimniekotu zālāju platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, grasslands from the [Landscape classification](#Ch05.03) were selected (value 330 reclassified to value 1, others as NA).
-Then agricultural parcels declared as grasslands were selected from the [Rural Support Service's information on declared fields](#Ch04.02).
-Then cells with grasslands in [Landscape classification](#Ch05.03) but not in [Rural Support Service's information on declared fields](#Ch04.02) were selected and matched to input layer.
-Once matched, layer was aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+**Procedure:** First, the grasslands from the [Landscape classification](#Ch05.03) are selected (value 330 reclassified as value 1, others as NA).
+Next, agricultural parcels declared as grasslands are selected from the [Rural Support Service's information on declared fields](#Ch04.02).
+Next, cells with grasslands in [Landscape classification](#Ch05.03) but not in the [Rural Support Service's information on declared fields](#Ch04.02) are selected and matched to input layer.
+Once matched, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r